Last Update: August 2022

 For many users, hardware wallets are a more secure option for managing their private keys and ensuring the safety of their coins.
-They can be complicated at first, but they're quite powerful!
-Right now you can use a Ledger to store your Secrets safely.
+They can be complicated at first, but they're powerful!
+Right now you can use a Ledger to store your Secret safely.
 Here's a walkthrough guide on how to set up your Ledger to generate an SCRT address.

-Once you have SCRT stored on your Ledger there are a few options for staking, including connecting your Ledger to either Keplr or utilizing the command-line light client.
+Once you have SCRT stored on your Ledger there are a few options for staking, including connecting your Ledger to either Keplr or using the command-line light client.
 Here is a walkthrough written by a community member (Toni) on using Ledger with Keplr.

 Command-line Light Client

-secretcli: the command-line interface tool that enables you to interact with a node that runs on the Secret Network.
+secretcli: the command-line interface tool that enables you to interact with a node that runs on Secret Network.
 You'll learn how to generate keys, delegate, and more!

-How can I participate in governance?
+How can I participate in Secret governance?